|Location||British Virgin Islands|

 ExpressVPN created the Lightway VPN protocol from the ground up to “make your connection faster, more reliable, and more secure.”
 It accomplishes all those goals.
 It is faster than ExpressVPN's OpenVPN implementation.
 It establishes connections quickly and can transition between networks seamlessly (great for mobile use).
 It also has a much smaller code base than OpenVPN or IPSec.

-All this makes the Lightway VPN protocol sound very similar to the WireGuard VPN protocol.
+All this makes the Lightway protocol sound very similar to the WireGuard protocol.
 And that inspired us to see if ExpressVPN with its Lightway is as fast as WireGuard-powered services like NordVPN or Surfshark.

 Note: Lightway is available for Windows, Mac OS, Linux, and Android.